 Our impact is low and we continue to lower it further.

-- Tall Ship Thane is fully self-contained and can operate the season without access to an external power source using our aft solar array and onboard batteries
+- Tall Ship Duen is fully self-contained and can operate the season without access to an external power source using our aft solar array and onboard batteries

 - LED lights and a low flush toilet

 - We provide reusable utensils, glasses and plates